-If NerdMelt’s vitality is partially drawn from it’s unique aesthetics and surroundings, perhaps the rest is thanks to the community that has found itself drawn to Chris Hardwick’s vision- a vision of bringing the best, most unique, nerd-centric entertainment to you.
+If NerdMelt’s vitality is partially drawn from it’s unique aesthetics and surroundings, perhaps the rest is thanks to the community that has found itself drawn to Chris Hardwick’s vision- a vision of bringing the best, most unique, nerd-centric entertainment to you with the help of Program Director Danielle N. Kramer and the NerdMelt team.
 It’s a place for Dan Harmon to hold court among a hundred or so adoring fans.
 It’s a place to see your favorite podcasts recorded live, in the flesh.
-It’s a place to spend your Sunday afternoons listening to Ben Blacker host the best television writers in the industry discussing their craft.
+It’s a place to spend your Sunday afternoons at Nerdist Writer’s Panel with the best television writers in the industry discussing their craft.
 It’s a place where every Wednesday night any standup comedian you’ve ever wished to see could be at The Meltdown with Jonah Ray and Kumail Nanjiani, from Louis C.K. to Jim Gaffigan to Robin Williams.
 It’s The Nerdist Showroom at Meltdown Comics and it’s the D.I.Y. beating heart of Los Angeles’s comedy community.

 After years of establishing their own brands separately, Meltdown Comics, Chris Hardwick, and Geek Chic Daily have combined forces to serve all of Los Angeles’ entertainment needs at Nerdist Showroom at Meltdown- affectionately called NerdMelt.